syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

   contents: |-
     Now that you have a complete operator, it is time to deploy it to Kubernetes!

-    While `make run` gives a fast feedback look for development, eventually you will need to deploy your operator to a cluster.
+    While `make run` gives a fast feedback loop for development, eventually you will need to deploy your operator to a cluster.

     **In this challenge you will:**
     * Build a docker image for your operator